 - Sam Fletcher, Head of Client Services

-If the data is overwhelming, at Armstrong Craven we make it our job to pick through the weeds (metaphorically) and interpret the data.
-Giving recommendations and support to both intelligence teams and HR, and businesses as a whole - whether acting as consultants or partners.
+If the data is overwhelming, we make it our job to pick through the weeds (metaphorically) and interpret the data.
+Providing recommendations and support to both intelligence teams and HR, and businesses as a whole - whether acting as consultants or partners.
 To learn more about Talent Intelligence in practice, you can read this case study about our work with a global energy major to benchmark its HR analytics activity and strategy against the market.

 Our Talent Insight & Analytics team is highly skilled in talent intelligence.
 We deal with the big and difficult questions, and if you would like to know more about talent intelligence, HR analytics, or our insight team and services - please get in touch.